saugataroyarghya/MoodRythm/README.md

 # MoodRythm

 MoodRythm is an iOS application that enriches your music listening experience by curating personalized playlists based on real-time weather conditions.
 This app aims to establish a harmonious connection between your mood and the atmospheric ambiance, providing you with a unique and dynamic soundtrack tailored to the weather.
+By seamlessly blending advanced weather tracking with intelligent music recommendations, MoodRythm transforms your daily routine into an immersive auditory journey.
+Whether it's a rainy afternoon or a sunny morning, the app ensures your music reflects the vibe of the day, elevating your listening experience to new heights.

 ## Features